 A popular café with the locals which receives lots of positive reviews.
 We had lunch here in October 2015.
 The service was a little chaotic (we weren’t acknowledged when we arrived) and the décor was looking a bit tired, but our food was freshly made to order and was delicious.
 There is a much larger menu than it appears from the outside, with an extensive specials board and a children’s menu.
 There’s also a small outside space at the back for sunny days.
 Graze is open most days for breakfast, lunch and afternoon teas.

 - “There seemed to be a good awareness of gluten-free diet everywhere we went which was refreshing and you can even get GF scones and sandwiches from Graze.”
-KP (October 2015).
+Kay P (October 2015).

 The Loft restaurant

 Upper Floor, 3/5 Old Fore Street, Tel.
 01395 489 681.

 In September 2013 we had a delicious lunch at this restaurant and we’ve been back several times since.
 We think that the food is very reasonably priced given the high quality.
 Their menu is based around freshly prepared seasonal dishes and they use locally sourced ingredients wherever possible.
 The environment is light and pleasant with a natural rustic feel.
 Definitely worth a visit whether for coffee and cake or a full meal (note that at busy times they may not serve drinks without a meal).
 On sunny days you can eat outside on their sheltered roof terrace.
 The restaurant changed hands in 2017 and the new owners are carrying on with the Mediterranean inspired menu.
-At the time of writing the Loft is open from Tuesday to Saturday from 10 am to 3pm and Friday and Saturday evenings.
+At the time of writing the Loft is open from Tuesday to Saturday from 10 am to 3pm and Thursday, Friday and Saturday evenings.